Ushsishman/ToDo-App/README.md

-This is basic to-do app
+This is basic to-do app made with react.js

 You can see the project at this link:https://ushsishman.github.io/ToDo-App/